dbbray99/GCD_Course_proj/CodeBook.md

 ### Methodology used for the creation of appropriate data set variable names

 To create variable names that were somewhat more descriptive the following changes and assumptions were made.
+Table 1 below has the final listing.

  - 'featureNames' - used to hold the modified variable feature names derived by the following and applied to the 'results' data frame to replace the original column variable names;

  - The word "body" was redundant and in fact repeated multiple times in many cases so should be removed to shorten the variable name.